jhuan054/rshell-1/README.md

 * The host name obtained by ```gethostname()``` is limited to a maximum of 60 characters.
 Any name longer than that will be truncated.
 The hostName buffer is set to "UNKNOWN_HOST" if a failure occurs.
 * The user name obtained by ```gelogin_r()``` is limited to a maximum of 60 characters.
 Any name longer than that will be truncated.
 The userName buffer is set to "UNKNOWN_USER" if a failure occurs.
 * If the user enters improperly formatted command line arguments erroneous behavior may occur.
+* If there is a space between parentheses, rshell cannot run.